dominicbarnes/inlineedit/README.md

 initialization (`new InlineEdit({ ... });`) or during an `extend` operation.
 (`var MyInlineEdit = InlineEdit.extend({ ... });`)

+### placeholder

+When this property is set as a `String`, that value will be interpreted as empty.
+The `parseValue()` and `formatValue()` methods reference this property, so any subclasses should also respect this property.

 ### parseValue(el)

 This method is responsible for taking the root element (`el`) and parsing it's